Timeline

 1881

-The valve production started at Stafsjö - with gate valves.
+Valve production began at Stafsjö, starting with gate valves.

 1896

-The blast furnace were used for the last time and was then replaced with a cupola furnace.
+The original blast furnace was decommissioned and replaced with a cupola furnace.

 1900

-A signal cannon were manufactured for the world expo in Paris.
-At the Stafsjö Bruks Museum you're able to obtain your own miniature Stafsjö cannon in cast iron.
+A signal cannon was manufactured for the World Expo in Paris.
+Today, visitors of the Stafsjö Factory Museum (Stafsjö Bruksmuseum) can purchase their own miniature Stafsjö cannon.

 1914